datacarpentry/semester-biology/exercises/Problem-decomposition-exponential-growth-2-Python.md

 language: Python
 ---

+*The data for this problem is no longer available.*

-One of you lab mates (you may remember them from the For Loops 2 problem) is busy working on insect population dynamics.
+One of your lab mates (you may remember them from the For Loops 2 problem) is busy working on insect population dynamics.
 Initial results suggested that exponential growth was too simplistic for understanding the observed dynamics, so now they need to look at logistic growth.